tymyrddin/blue-dfir/source/docs/notes/network.md

 # Network forensics

 Network forensics is a specific subdomain of the Forensics domain, and it  focuses on network traffic investigation.
 Network forensics discipline covers the work done to access information transmitted by listening and investigating live and recorded traffic, gathering evidence/artefacts and understanding potential problems.

-Briefly, it is the action of recording packets of network traffic and creating investigatable sources and establishing a root–cause analysis of an event.
+IOW, it is the action of recording packets of network traffic and creating investigatable sources and establishing a root–cause analysis of an event.
 The ultimate goal is to provide sufficient information to detect malicious activities, security breaches, policy/regulation compliance, system health and user behaviour.

 The investigation process identifies communicated hosts in terms of time, frequency, protocol, application and data.

-The investigation tries to answer the **5W**;
+An investigation tries to answer the **5W**;

 - Who (Source IP and port)
 - What (Data/payload)